Warfare in the ancient Iberian Peninsula

-Warfare in ancient Iberian peninsula occupied an important place in historical chronicles, first during the Carthaginian invasion of Hispania, including the Punic Wars, and later during the Roman conquest of the peninsula.
-The densely bellicose character of the Pre-Roman peoples who inhabited Hispania was repeatedly shown in their conflicts against Rome, Carthage and each other.
+Warfare in ancient Iberian Peninsula played an important role in historical chronicles, first during the Carthaginian invasion of Hispania, including the Punic Wars, and later during the Roman conquest of the peninsula.
+The bellicose character of the Pre-Roman peoples who inhabited Hispania was repeatedly shown in their conflicts against Rome, Carthage and each other.

 History

 Roman and Greek historians agree that most Hispanic peoples were warrior cultures where tribal warfare was the norm.
-The poverty of some regions, as well as the reigning oligarchy of their populations, drove them to seek resources in richer areas, both by mercenary work and banditry, which generated a convulsed national environment where fighting was the main way of living.
-Hispanic indigenous are described as men who loved war, who preferred death before capitulation, and who professed a strong loyalty (devotio) to whomever they perceived as their war leaders.
+The poverty of some regions, as well as the reigning oligarchy of their populations, drove their youth to seek resources in richer areas, both by mercenary work and banditry.
+This generated a convulsed national environment where fighting was the main way of living.
+Hispanic indigenous are described as men who loved war, preferred death before capitulation, and professed a strong loyalty (devotio) to whomever they perceived as their war leaders.
 Weapons were considered sacred and a sign of distinction by warriors, to the point handing them over was seen as less preferable than being killed.
 Their cultural values about war have been compared to those of Germanic and ancient Greek warfare, as well as other Celtic nations.
 Through their military history, there are numerous examples of besieged cities whose inhabitants chose to die of starvation, mass suicide or uncompromising battle instead of surrendering.
-Numantia, Saguntum and Calagurris are some of those.
+Numantia, Saguntum and Calagurris are some examples.

-Forces from the Iberian Peninsula and its surrounding islands played a special role during the Second Punic War, when they constituted an instrumental part of the Carthaginian armies in their conflict against Rome.
-Even after the end of the war, Hispanic natives delayed the Roman conquest of their territories during almost two centuries.
+Forces from the Iberian Peninsula and its surrounding islands were especially relevant during the Second Punic War, in which they constituted an instrumental part of the Carthaginian armies in their conflict against Rome.
+Even after the end of the war, Hispanic natives delayed Roman conquest of their territories during almost two centuries.
 The course of this conquest reached such levels of violence that Cicero would describe the Roman efforts as not fighting for gain, but for survival.
-In this aspect it must be noted the Lusitanian, Celtiberian, and Cantabrian Wars, particularly the first, in which the chieftain Viriathus came to control most of the Iberian Peninsula and even forced Rome to sign, even if temporally, a peace treaty on his own terms.
+The conquest comprised the Lusitanian, Celtiberian, and Cantabrian Wars, particularly the first, in which the chieftain Viriathus came to control most of the Iberian Peninsula and even forced Rome to sign, even if temporally, a peace treaty on his own terms.
 Viriathus would never concede a decisive defeat and would die murdered.
-After conquered, the bravery, loyalty and fighting skill of Hispanics turned them into coveted fighting units, especially during the Sertorian War and other late exploits of the Roman empire.
+After conquered, the bravery, loyalty and fighting skill of Hispanics turned them into coveted units of the Roman army, especially during the Sertorian War and other late exploits of the Roman empire.

 Military organization

-Although there are records of Iberian timocratic armies and large militia coalitions formed by Celtiberian peoples, most warfare in Hispania was waged in an irregular, tribal manner.
-Warring would be performed less to control territory than to sack and plunder goods, and fighters would be vassals or mercenaries before than professional soldiers.
+There are records of Iberian timocratic armies and large militia coalitions formed by Celtiberian peoples, although most warfare in Hispania was waged in an irregular, tribal manner.
+Warring would be waged less to control territory than to sack and plunder goods, and fighters were vassals or mercenaries before than professional soldiers.
 By this reason, their armies were usually small in comparison to other Mediterranean nations, being often formed around specific chieftains and war leaders, whom they venerated.